 But if these charges have nothing to do with reality, then neither do any of the discussions.
 MRI's and ER visits cost hundreds of dollars, not thousands!
 This is all a very effective diversion because, if no one ever addresses the real problem, it’s unlikely a real solution will ever be proposed.
 And if you don't want people to find out where their money is going, it helps to have them looking in the wrong place.

-What I do know is this: I don't have to buy my own health insurance because my wife gets it through her employer (she only works in my office one day per week).
+What I do know is this: I don’t have to buy my own health insurance because my wife gets it through her employer (she only works in my office one day per week).
 After our children were born, she took time off from work.
 It was then that we realized how much our policy actually cost since we had to pay for it ourselves while she was on leave.
 For a family of four with no medical problems, it cost just over $1,300 a month or $15,600 a year (for an HMO!).
-She just recently re-enrolled for 2012 and the price has gone up to 1,500 per month or $18,000 per year!
-For comparison, my malpractice insurance cost me about $2,950 a year (for 2012, it went down again).
+When she re-enrolled this year, it had gone up to $1,500 a month or $18,000 per year!
+For comparison, my malpractice insurance cost me about $2,950 a year.
 Liability insurance on our two cars cost $680 a year.
 Office insurance for my practice is about $1,170 a year.
 My life insurance is $588 a year and our homeowners insurance on two houses is about $1,270 a year.
-In total, ALL of our other insurance policies COMBINED cost about one third what our health insurance cost ALONE!
+In total, ALL of our other insurance policies COMBINED cost just over a third what our health insurance cost ALONE!
 And this for a family with no medical problems (and free doctor visits).